 - Connect back to the Concentrator's service

-- If additional Decoders are attached the Concentrator make take some time to Initialize.
-You can watch the logs in the logs window for how long the Concentrator will take to initialize.
+- If additional Decoders are attached the Concentrator it might take some time to Initialize.
+You can view the logs under Concentrator > Logs view to know how long the Concentrator will take to initialize.

-- Attempt to add the recently reset Decoder back in, if it's already there, remove it then attempt to add it back in.
+- Add the recently reset Decoder under Concentrator > Config > General > Aggregate Services.
+If the hosts is already there, remove it then attempt to add it back in.
 You may see status "error" for the Decoder, this is OK.

-- Start aggregation and the error should clear and the Concentrator should start aggregating from the Decoder once again
+- Start aggregation and the error should be cleared and the Concentrator should start aggregating from the Decoder once again

 If you are unsure of any of the steps above or experience any issues, contact RSA Support and quote this article ID for further assistance.